GhostKellz/ghostforge/DOCS.md

 ## User Experience & Extensibility
 - Colorized output and clear error messages
 - Plugin/hook system (planned)
+- Linting for PKGBUILD and forge.toml
+- Real-world usage and troubleshooting tips in README.md

 See README.md and COMMANDS.md for CLI usage.